ohasis/eng100dr-planetflip/Team-Contract.md

 **Umar**
 - I hope to use Construct3 to create a mobile game that will increase awareness for positive climate actions.

+**Jerson**
+- I aim to design a game that helps create awareness of climate change.

 **Andrea**
-- I hope to utilize game/app design programs and softwares such as Construct3 and Figma in order to create a mobile game that works to raise awareness and encourages change.
+- I hope to utilize game/app design programs and software such as Construct3 and Figma to create a mobile game that works to raise awareness and encourages change.

-**Jerson**
-- I aim to design a game that helps create awareness on climate change

 ## Values
 - Maintaining open communication among the group